How to Save Money

 - Gifts for family and friends (birthdays, anniversaries, and holidays)

 If a list item jumps out at you as unreasonable, look for ways you can cut that expense down.

-A household cash flow tracker, like the one below, can help.
+A household cash flow tracker can help.

 Review Your Assets and Income

 Take a good hard look at your earning power and current financial status.
 Is the balance in your savings accounts sufficient as an emergency fund?
 You should have enough savings at any one time to pay for three months of expenses if you are a dual-income household and six months of expenses if you are a single-income household.
 If you don’t, working towards that number can be the first of your savings goals.

 If you’re spending less than you’re making every month, you’re on the right track.
 If you’re spending more, and letting credit cards take up the slack, it’s important to work towards getting out of debt and building better money habits.
 If you start saving money, you can reverse that trend and pay down your debt.

 To save money, you need a budget.
 Your income needs to be allocated to specific categories, and then you need to stick by your allocation.
 Put the “must have” items at the top of the list: you need a place to live, transportation, utilities and food.
 You also need to stay current on payments for your existing debt to maintain your credit score or rebuild it.
 Read our How to Budget article to learn more.